percona/pxb-docs/docs/working-with-binary-logs.md

     210715 14:15:00 completed OK!
     ```

-!!! note

-    As of Percona XtraBackup 8.0.26-18.0, xtrabackup no longer creates the `xtrabackup_binlog_pos_innodb` file.
-This change is because MySQL and Percona Server no longer update the binary log information on global transaction system section of `ibdata`.
-You should rely on `xtrabackup_binlog_info` regardless of the storage engine in use.

 ## Point-in-time recovery

 To perform a point-in-time recovery from an `xtrabackup` backup, you should prepare and restore the backup, and then replay binary logs from the point shown in the `xtrabackup_binlog_info` file.